Harbor House works to keep everyone safe from domestic abuse – even pets!

 - The Paws Kennel was built to the highest standards of pet care, including individual ventilation systems for each pet unit, stainless steel kennels, and an elaborate HVAC and backup system.

-- Pets of domestic abuse survivors will be brought to Harbor House by Orange County Animals services, where they will receive necessary vaccinations.
+- Pets of domestic abuse survivors are brought to Harbor House by Orange County Animals services, where they will receive necessary vaccinations.

 How You Can Help: